 Now just set a good brush thickness and paint in black onto the mask in the places that you want to have hidden.
 After every stroke, you’ll see the affected part of the picture disappear.
 The result is a lot like erasing.
 And yet the image in the layer is still there, untouched; you only told the program which parts of that image you don’t need right now.

 Note how the black strokes on the mask thumbnail exactly match the hidden parts of the layer.
 If you ever overshoot, just set the brush color to white and paint over the places that you need to show.

 How to Edit the Mask Using Selections

 The brush isn’t always the best way to edit the mask.
 In fact, one specific way is much faster most of the time.
 That way is to make a selection within the image, and then convert that selection to a mask.
-I’ll illustrate this through a new example, with a layer containing a watch.
-I’ll use the magnetic lasso to precisely select the watch’s outline.
-Click “Reveal Selection” in the mask menu () under the layer list.
+I’ll illustrate this through a new example.
+I’ll use the magnetic lasso to precisely select the outline.
+Click “Reveal Selection” in the mask menu ( ) under the layer list.
 This creates a layer mask that reveals everything that was selected (white) and hides everything else (black).

 Setting How the Layer Mask Is Displayed

 Sometimes you may want to show the mask right over the picture, instead of just in the layer-list thumbnail.
 That’s why ZPS includes a quick way to show or hide the mask.
 The button for this is just below the “Editor” button at the top right.